Pharmacists sound alarm on UK medicines shortages

-Lloydspharmacy, a unit of Germany's Celesio, said Thursday that a survey of 396 of its pharmacists around Britain found 80 percent were unable to dispense certain items because of shortages.
+Lloydspharmacy, a unit of Germany's Celesio (CLSGn.DE), said on Thursday that a survey of 396 of its pharmacists around Britain found 80 percent were unable to dispense certain items because of shortages.

 Occasional shortages have been seen before in Britain -- but the current situation has been aggravated by a weak pound, which means Britain is now a particularly cheap place for middlemen to buy medicines and sell them on a profit in other European markets.